psergi/psergi.github.io/_posts/2019-03-13-using-react-hooks-to-connect-to-redux.md

 ```
 {% endraw %}

 Finally we return some JSX and hook up all our events for the input.
-We have a header with text "Item List", an input to add new items and then a list which renders out each item within the `items` array retrieved from the state.
+We have a header with text "Item List", an input box to add new items and then a list which renders out each item within the `items` array retrieved from the state.

 ## Putting It All Together